 Recent Developments Regarding Attorneys Fees

-Typically‚ adults can enter into any personal injury contract they so choose and under any terms they believe are fair.
+Typically‚ adults can enter into any personal injury contract they so choose and under any terms, they believe are fair.
 Typically‚ in California‚ that means entering into a personal injury fee agreement with contingency fee rates ranging from 33.33% to 50% depending on the case and the attorney they hire.

 So now‚ the 25% cap is removed and now the attorney’s fees are based on a “reasonable fee standard” and are subject to court approval.
 Thus‚ the attorney could receive more than 25% in an appropriate case if the representation agreement will allow for that opportunity.
 Of course‚ an attorney can still cap themselves at 25% if they so choose.
 This new “reasonable fee standard” is uniform all over California and will trump any local rules that say the contrary.

 Now you may be wondering how this new attorney fee standard could affect your case.
 Fortunately‚ this new standard will help parents and children receive more competent and experienced personal injury counsel.
 In the past‚ many prominent personal injury attorneys have been reluctant to take on child personal injury claims because they did not like that they were capped at an arbitrary 25% settlement amount.
-Since the cap has been lifted‚ this means that children will get the competent representation that they need‚ and will ultimately lead to higher and fairer settlements for the injured child.
+Since the cap has been lifted‚ this means that children will get the competent representation that they need‚ and this will ultimately lead to higher and fairer settlements for the injured child.

 The most important thing to remember‚ however‚ is that attorneys’ fees for child injury cases are subject to court approval.